redis/docs/content/operate/rs/references/cli-utilities/rladmin/status.md

 If `sort <column_titles>` is specified, the result is sorted by the specified table columns.

 If `issues_only` is specified, it only shows nodes that do not have an `OK` status.

+`*node` indicates which node you are connected to.

 ### Example